zalora/replicator/README.md

 Requirements
 ============
-`Replicator` is written in Haskell with [GHC](http://www.haskell.org/ghc/).
+Replicator is written in Haskell with [GHC](http://www.haskell.org/ghc/).
-All requried Haskell libraries are listed in `replicator.cabal`.
+All requried Haskell libraries are listed in [replicator.cabal](replicator.cabal).
 Use [cabal-install](http://www.haskell.org/haskellwiki/Cabal-Install)
 to fetch and build all pre-requisites automatically.